 I think not.

-Of course, the worst flaw by far is in comparing the feature set of the Perl 5 binary to that of Rakudo Star.
-Perl 5 contains no advanced object system, no runtime manipulation of the parse tree, no grammars, no continuations or coroutines, no junctions, and no interoperability with other languages.
-Oh, and it does not contain hyperoperators, function and method signatures, multidispatch, laziness, or built-in language redefinition, no strictness by default, no autothreading, no REPL, and no automatic binding to shared libraries.
+You cannot easily compare the feature set of the Perl 5 binary to that of Rakudo Star.
+Perl 5 contains no advanced object system, no grammars, no continuations or coroutines, no junctions, and no interoperability with other languages.
+It also lacks contain hyperoperators, function and method signatures, multidispatch, laziness, built-in language redefinition, strictness by default, autothreading, REPL, and automatic binding to shared libraries.
+Somehow Perl 5 programmers manage, mostly by the CPAN:

 It's easier to add the loading of the appropriate CPAN modules to the Perl 5 process than to remove them from Rakudo Star, so for an accurate comparison, you must add: